appuachu/clickjacking/README.md

-# Clickjacking
+# ABOUT TOOL
-This tool is used to automate Clickjacking vulnerability
+This tool is used to automate Clickjacking vulnerability.Clickjacking is an interface-based attack in which a user is tricked into clicking on actionable content on a hidden website by clicking on some other content in a decoy website.